FREQUENTLY ASKED QUESTIONS

 I tried to get a new trial and something went wrong.
 What should I do?

 If you suspect there is an issue with your email address, use a different email address.
-We do not require that your Uni Lab work and your Uni Learning Account use the same email.
-If badges are issued, they will be issued to the email address in your Uni account (Community login) not the email associated with your Snowflake trial.
+We do not require that your Snowflake University Lab work and your Snowflake University Learning Account use the same email.
+If badges are issued, they will be issued to the email address in your Snowflake University account (Community or Partner Network login) not the email associated with your Snowflake trial.

 I have access to my employer's Snowflake Account, can I just do the lab work there?